bigdatavik/HEDIS-Quality-Dashboard/BUSINESS_VALUE_BLOG.md

-# From Compliance Burden to Strategic Asset: How AI Transformed a Healthcare Quality Team
+# From Compliance Burden to Strategic Asset: An Art of the Possible for Healthcare Quality Teams

-## A real-world story of turning 45 data extractors into strategic analysts—in just 2 weeks
+## What if you could turn 45 data extractors into strategic analysts—in just 2 weeks?

 ---

 **Author:** Vik Malhotra
 **Date:** October 28, 2025
 **Reading Time:** 12 minutes
+**Type:** Proof of Concept / Reference Architecture

+---

+> **📌 Note:** This is a demonstration using synthetic data to showcase what's possible with Databricks Intelligence Platform and Model Context Protocol.
+The scenarios, metrics, and use cases are based on typical healthcare payor challenges.
+All code and architecture are production-ready and available on GitHub.

 ---